Ross Kemp: Documentary presenter

 In 2004, Kemp filmed Ross Kemp on Gangs.
 He followed this up with the documentaries Ross Kemp in Afghanistan, Ross Kemp in Search of Pirates, Ross Kemp: Battle for the Amazon and Ross Kemp: Extreme World.

+In 2022 Kemp, who had previously taken part in deep sea dives for the television channel Sky History, had planned to mark the 110th anniversary of the sinking of the Titanic by recording a documentary in which he would undertake a dive to the wreckage using the submersible Titan.
+The project was shelved after production company Atlantic Productions deemed the submersible to be unsafe and not "fit for purpose".

+In September 2024 Kemp launched a new documentary series titled Mafia and Britain.

 Writing

 Kemp has written several books.
 Initially focusing on tie-ins to his various TV documentaries, 2011 saw the publication of his first fictional story, Devil to Pay.
 A novel, Moving Target, was released in summer 2012.

-Politics
+In September 2023, Kemp released Take Nothing for Granted: Tales from an Unexpected Life; a retrospective look back at his career.

+Political views

 In 1999, Kemp was elected as Rector of the University of Glasgow as the candidate of the Glasgow University Labour Club but did not attend local meetings.
 In October 2000 the Glasgow University Students' Representative Council passed a motion requesting him to resign, and within weeks he did.
 Kemp was the first rector in 50 years to leave the position prematurely and was succeeded by Scottish actor Greg Hemphill.

 In August 2014, Kemp was one of 200 public figures who were signatories to a letter to The Guardian opposing Scottish independence in the run-up to September's referendum on that issue.

 In June 2017, Kemp endorsed the Labour Party at the 2017 UK general election, and took part in campaigning for Labour candidates.

 In 2022, Kemp declared his support for a "National Thank You Day" to celebrate the Platinum Jubilee of Elizabeth II.

+In 2023, Kemp publicly endorsed Keir Mather of the Labour Party in the 2023 Selby and Ainsty by-election, where he formerly resided.
+Mather won the by-election and was elected to Parliament.

+At the 2024 general election, Kemp publicly endorsed Rayleigh and Wickford Conservative Party MP Mark Francois.
+Francois, described by Kemp as a "fantastic MP", kept his seat.